Clara-Gardiol/surface-saline-lakes-detection/README.md

 ### Task 1.
 Argo data preparation
 - Collection and preprocessing of Argo profiling float data in the Mediterranean sea
 - Development of detection methodology for surface saline lakes
-- Calculation of descriptive variables:
-  - Halocline/thermocline intensity
-  - Lake thickness
-  - Lake stability (Schmidt stability Index)
+- Calculation of descriptive variables (halocline/thermocline intensity, lake thickness, lake stability using Schmidt stability Index)

 ### Task 2.
 Surface saline lakes detection and characterization
 Detection and documentation of surface saline lakes with the following variables: